DarraghMurray/CS4084_Project/design.md

             to use.
       Search/Categories -
-            If we had the time it would've been better to implement these in such a way where we could use both atthe same time as search or category will both override the other if the other is used.
+            If we had the time it would've been better to implement these in such a way where we could use both at the same time as search or category will both override the other if the they are used.
       Locations -
-            Unfortunately we didn't get locations to work in time for the submission deadline but we have managed to work out what went wrong as there was a permission check that was checking if we need to build a dialog box to ask the user for permission which wasn't showing properly so never advanced but we realized that this was actually uneccessary as we already check permissions on application start so we just needed to disable the location features if the user denied permission at that point.So removed it and the locations and permissions now work in the latest version.
+            Unfortunately we didn't get to implement locations in time for the submission deadline but we have managed to work out what went wrong as there was a permission check that was checking if we need to build a dialog box to ask the user for permission which wasn't showing properly so never let a user accept and advance but we realized that this was actually uneccessary as we already check permissions on application start.
+            So we removed the if statement and dialogbox and the locations and permissions now work in the latest version.
+      CreatePost -
+            We could've implemented checks apart from if fields are empty as we don't check for size of data a user enters which means they can make way too long item names and other issues.
+            This is a way we need to limit the user as they can abuse this if it isn't properly validated.